ppbbalcer/gamejam_2016/README.txt

 Following problems are known:

-- when character is moving quickly and shoting in the same time, fireballs may appear in character's previous location.
-This is rare graphical glitch, that does not affect gameplay or stable operation of product

 - when working directory DOESN'T contain resources directory, execution fails.

-- in Windows 8 the screen might get scaled unproportionally, in such case disabling display scaling on high DPI settings should help (right click on the executable file "Revenge of the GM.exe", Compatibility -> Disable display scaling on high DPI settings

 - Game wasn't designed to run on dual monitor setups and may crash on such.